 Perhaps you can relate.
 You don’t need to be reminded that nagging your spouse and berating them for not communicating is a losing strategy.
+Like a clam, that will only lead to your spouse clamping down more tightly.
 Enough of that.

 1. Deal with Your Own Heart First